 24. Arrangements among Lenders

-24.1 If a set-off is performed by a Lender pursuant to Clause 23.1 (such Lender, hereafter, a “Set-off Initiating Lender”), the Lender shall make arrangements for each Individual Loan subject to the set-off (such Individual Loan, in this Clause 24.1, a “Set-off Individual Loan”) by way of assigning receivables pursuant to the procedures described in the items below:
+24.1 If a set-off or application to payment is performed by a Lender pursuant to Clause 23.1 (such Lender, hereafter, a “Setting-off Lender”), the Lender and the Agent shall make arrangements with each other by way of assigning receivables pursuant to the procedures described in the items below; provided, however, that if All Lenders and the Agent agree that the Lender and the Agent make arrangements with each other by the procedures other than those described in the items below, or if the Agent determines at its discretion that the Lender and the Agent will make arrangements with each other by other procedures, the Lender and the Agent shall make arrangements with each other in accordance with such agreement or determination:

-(i) The Agent shall calculate each amount (the “Intended Distribution Amount”) that the Lender (hereafter in this Clause 24.1, the “Remaining Lender”), who has made the Individual Loan (other than the Set-off Individual Loan) (hereafter in this Clause 24.1, the “Remaining Individual Loan”) pursuant to the same application for a drawdown as the Set-off Individual Loan, should have received pursuant to Clauses 19.1 through 19.4 assuming that the amount of debt obligations in relation to a Set-off Individual Loan, which has been extinguished due to the performance of a set-off, had been paid to the Agent.
+(i) The Agent shall specify the loan receivables that the Agent or the Lender other than a Setting-off Lender (the “Non Setting-off Lender”) should have received in accordance with the provisions of Clauses 19.1 through 19.4 assuming that the amount of debt obligations, which has been extinguished due to the performance of a set-off or application to payment, had been paid to the Agent, and shall calculate the amount of such loan receivables.

-(ii) The Set-off Initiating Lender shall purchase from the Remaining Lender the loan receivables of the amount equivalent to the Intended Distribution Amount from and among the Remaining Individual Loan at their face value; [provided, however, that the Remaining Lender may refuse such sale.
+(ii) The Setting-off Lender shall purchase from the Non Setting-off Lender the loan receivables of the amount equivalent to the amount calculated by the Agent pursuant to the preceding item from and among the loan receivables of the Non Setting-off Lender specified by the Agent pursuant to the preceding item at their face value; [provided, however, that the Non Setting-off Lender may refuse such sale.
 Even in the case of a refusal, the Unused Commitment Amount shall be calculated as if such sale was made.]

-(iii) If the assignment under the immediately preceding item is made, the Remaining Lender shall, at its own expense, notify the Borrower immediately after the assignment by a document bearing an incontrovertible date (kakutei-hizuke) pursuant to Article 467 of the Civil Code.
+(iii) If the assignment under the immediately preceding item is made, the Non Setting-off Lender shall, at its own expense, notify the Borrower immediately after the assignment by a document bearing an incontrovertible date (kakutei-hizuke) pursuant to Article 467 of the Civil Code.

-[24.2 If a set-off is performed by the Borrower against a Lender pursuant to Clause 23.2 (such Lender, hereafter, a “Set-off Receiving Lender”), only if a Lender other than the Set-off Receiving Lender requests, the Lender shall make arrangement for each Individual Loan subject to the set-off (such Individual Loan, in this Clause 24.2, a “Set-off Individual Loan”) by way of assigning receivables pursuant to the procedures described in the items below:
+[24.2 If a set-off is performed by the Borrower against a Lender pursuant to Clause 23.2 (such Lender, hereafter, a “Set-off Lender”), only if the Agent or a Lender other than the Set-off Lender requests, the Lender and the Agent shall make arrangement with each other based on the relationship between the Agent or the Lender other than the Set-off Lender making such request by way of assigning receivables pursuant to the procedures described in the items below; provided, however, that if All Lenders and the Agent agree that the Lender and the Agent make arrangements with each other by the procedures other than those described in the items below, or if the Agent determines at its discretion that the Lender and the Agent make arrangements with each other by other procedures, the Lender and the Agent shall make arrangements with each other in accordance with such agreement or determination:

-(i) The Agent shall calculate each Intended Distribution Amount that the Lender (hereafter in this Clause 24.2, the “Remaining Lender”), who has made the Individual Loan (other than the Set-off Individual Loan) (hereafter in this Clause 24.2, the “Remaining Individual Loan”) pursuant to the same application for a drawdown as the Set-off Individual Loan, should have received pursuant to Clauses 19.1 through 19.4 assuming that the amount of debt obligations in relation to a Set-off Individual Loan, which has been extinguished due to the performance of a set-off, had been paid to the Agent.
+(i) The Agent shall specify the loan receivables that the Agent or the Lender other than the Set-off Lender (a “Non Set-off Lender”) should have received in accordance with the provisions of Clauses 19.1 through 19.4 assuming that the amount of debt obligations, which has been extinguished due to the performance of a set-off, had been paid to the Agent, and shall calculate the amount of such loan receivables.